SimonStapletonCotton/businessdailydeals/PRODUCTION_STABILITY_SOLUTION.md

 - **Graceful degradation** for any edge cases
 - **Stable foundation** for business operations

-## Status: IMPLEMENTING COMPREHENSIVE SOLUTION
+## Status: PRODUCTION SOLUTION SUCCESSFUL
-The emergency fix proved the approach works.
-Now standardizing across all components.
+Server-validated approach implemented and confirmed working by user.
+Images display reliably with proper validation.